atbcb/usab-uswds/_pages/advisory-committee-reports/prowag/final-report.md

 The committee understands that the Access Board and the Construction Specifications Institute will pursue the issue of visual contrast in a joint technical assistance project in 2001 and recommends including guidelines developed from this or other research identified during this project.

-**X02.1.6.2 Utility covers, gratings and other covers.** Utility covers, gratings, and other coverings over below-grade construction shall not be placed within the minimum clear width of the *reduced vibration zone*.
+###### X02.1.6.2 Utility covers, gratings and other covers

+Utility covers, gratings, and other coverings over below-grade construction shall not be placed within the minimum clear width of the *reduced vibration zone*.

 ***Advisory:****Placement of utility covers, gratings and other covers should be outside the entire public sidewalk to the maximum extent feasible.*

-#### X02.1.6.3 Surface gaps at rail crossings.
+###### X02.1.6.3 Surface gaps at rail crossings

 **(A) General.** Where the pedestrian access route crosses rail systems at *grade*, the horizontal gap at the inner edge of each rail shall be constructed to the minimum dimension necessary to allow passage of railroad car wheel flanges and shall not exceed 2 1/2 inches maximum.
 This allowance for a gap of 2-1/2-inches shall expire four years after the Access Board publishes the final rule on public rights-of-way, after which time the maximum gap shall be in accordance with proposed ADAAG Section 302.3 without the exception allowed in proposed ADAAG Section 1003.